bbruun/k3s-getting-started/README.md

 Once you've started `k3s`and setup/decided on a `kubectl` method then run the following commands to make sure `k3s` is up and running:

-## Get the node - to see if it is running
+## Get the node list to see if it is running
 ```
 kubectl get nodes
 ```